-- Quantitative research: by using information from primary research, helps to get specific what would be ideal offerings for customers; conducted using large numbers of people and hundreds of surveys to obtain sample data representative of a larger population.
+- Quantitative research: Using information from primary research helps determine what would be ideal offerings for customers; conducted using large numbers of people and hundreds of surveys to obtain sample data representative of a larger population.

 - Buyer persona: a representation or market segmentation of a typical customer; should include demographics such as age and income and their other interests.

 There is bound to be competition in virtually every market.
 This section reveals the competitive landscape and identifies direct and indirect competitors—those who offer similar or alternative products—and looks to identify their strengths and weaknesses, ultimately showing areas of opportunity.
 This section should also identify any entry barriers, such as the business/market location or the cost to enter the market.